cjpatton/ppm/draft-patton-multi-ppm.md

   return sum(output_shares)
 ~~~
 {: #run-daf title="Definition of the aggregation function computed by a DAF."}

-NOTE because `G(output_param)` is an algebraic group, the order of `inputs`
-doesn't impact the output of the function.
-This property is important for privacy.

 # Verifiable Distributed Aggregation Functions {#vdaf}